soyll/RandoMorph/README.md

 | `length` | The length of the table, i.e., the number of rows in the generated file.
 Limited to values less than 100. | Integer `1<N<100`. | `length=50` |
 | `filename` | The name of the file and its extension in which the result will be saved. | A string with a valid file extension (e.g., 'xlsx', 'png', 'json', 'csv'). | `filename='sample_data.xlsx'` |
 | `output_path` | The path where the file will be saved. | A string representing the directory path where the file should be saved. | `output_path='/path/to/save/'` |

+## Plans
+* `Expand the list of supported files.`
+* `Increase the size of dictionaries up to 1000.`
+* `Revise code to automatically search for dictionaries for easy management from GitHub. `